JCC Foundation Giving

 Celebrating 50 Years of Funding Futures!

 The 50th anniversary of Johnston Community College marks a tremendous milestone.
 As we celebrate our achievements over the years, we must continue to blaze the trail for the future of JCC.
 In an effort to commemorate our College and support the needs of our current and future students, we invite you to make a gift to the Annual Fund – Investing in Bright Futures.
-Gifts made to the Annual Fund will enable us to honor our past and support the current and future success of this great College and the students it serves.
-Consider making an annual gift, or provide ongoing steady and reliable support with monthly recurring gifts.
+Gifts made by December 31, 2019 will receive tax credit for the calendar year.

 The Annual Fund - Investing in Bright Futures Campaign